-- For surviving family, friends, co-workers and the community at large, we provide information on the grief process, as well as, emotional and psychological trauma, the process of family reconstruction and the Criminal Justice System as it pertains to homicides.
+- For surviving families, friends, co-workers and the community at large, we provide information on the grief process, as well as, emotional and psychological trauma, the process of family reconstruction and the Criminal Justice System as it pertains to homicides.

 - Crisis and long-term peer grief support on a one-to-one basis helping survivors understand and meet the needs of family members, especially grieving children.

-FACTS OF GRIEF
+FACTS OF GRIEF...

 Portrait by Eric Harms

-- Family relationships are strained and broken due to the overwhelming nature of the event.
-Many people simply do not what to say for fear of saying the wrong thing, making survivors feel abandoned and angry.
+- Family relationships are often strained and broken due to the overwhelming nature of the event.
+Many people simply do not know what to say for fear of saying the wrong thing, making survivors feel abandoned and angry.

 - Family and friends wonder what they or others could have done to prevent the homicide, i.e., "IF ONLY..."

 - Survivors often feel stigmatized because outsiders try to place blame on the victim, family or friends to ease the fear that this could happen to them & their families.

 - Sometimes the violator(s) may not be identified or apprehended, causing the family further frustration, fear and anger.